 Burning bushes are notorious for slowly overgrowing their space.
 What started out as a lovely, well-shaped shrub can turn into a monster of a plant that is scruffy, leggy, and sparse.
 While your first reaction would be to remove it, you should consider instead rejuvenating your burning bush.
 Rejuvenation is simply severely cutting back the plant so that it can grow all new growth.

 To do rejuvenation pruning on a burning bush, take either a sharp, clean pair of pruning shears or hedge clippers and cut the entire burning bush plant down all the way to about 1 to 3 inches (2.5 to 7.5 cm.) from the ground.
-While this may seem drastic, it is healthy for the plant and will result in the burning bush being forced to grow new, full and more manageable growth.
+While this may seem drastic, it is healthy for the plant and will result in the burning bush being forced to grow new, full, and more manageable growth.

 Pruning a Burning Bush for Shape

-When trimming burning bushes for shape, you can also use either a sharp pair or pruning shears or hedge clippers, depending on how much you want to shape the plant.
+When trimming burning bushes for shape, you can also use either a sharp pair of pruning shears or hedge clippers, depending on how much you want to shape the plant.
 Picture the shape that you wish for your burning bush and remove any branches that fall outside of that shape.

 If you are pruning your burning bush so that it can grow as a hedge, remember to trim the top of the burning bush plant slightly more narrow than the bottom to allow light to reach all of the leaves on the shrub.